 Looking for an individual or team participating in an event?

-JDRF's mission is to find a cure for diabetes and its complications through the support of research.
-JDRF is the world's largest charitable funder and advocate of type 1 diabetes research and is responsible for more than $1billion in direct funding since it was founded.
+JDRF's mission is to find a cure diabetes and its complications through the support of research.
+JDRF is the world's largest charitable funder and advocate of type 1 diabetes research and is responsible for more than $1.4 billion in direct funding since it was founded.
 JDRF funds research with the greatest impact throughout the world, leading to results as soon as possible.

 JDRF was founded in 1970 by the parents of children with type 1 diabetes.
 As a result, JDRF volunteers have a personal connection to type 1 diabetes, which translates into an unrelenting commitment to finding a cure.
 These volunteers are the driving force behind more than 100 locations worldwide that raise money and advocate for government spending for type 1 diabetes research.